Je me souviens: Meaning

 Research published in English before 1978 led to the same conclusions regarding the motto's origin, the number of words it has and its interpretation.
-A 1934 biographical notice about Taché reads:"M. Taché is also the author of the beautiful poetic and patriotic motto which accompanies the official coat of arms of the Province of Quebec — — the full significance of which cannot perhaps be readily expressed in English words but which may be paraphrased as conveying the meaning 'We do not forget, and will never forget, our ancient lineage, traditions and memories of all the past'."Encyclopedias and quotation dictionaries, including those of Wallace, Hamilton, Colombo or Hamilton and Shields, all provide the same information as the French-language sources.
+A 1934 biographical notice about Taché reads:

+Encyclopedias and quotation dictionaries, including those of Wallace, Hamilton, Colombo, and Hamilton and Shields, all provide the same information as the French-language sources.

-In 1955, the historian Mason Wade added his opinion by writing: "When the French Canadian says Je me souviens, he not only remembers the days of New France but also the fact that he belongs to a conquered people."
+In 1955, the historian Mason Wade wrote: "When the French Canadian says Je me souviens, he not only remembers the days of New France but also the fact that he belongs to a conquered people."

-Replacement of "La Belle Province"
+Replacement of

 In 1978, Je me souviens replaced the tourism-oriented motto la belle province ("the beautiful province") on Quebec's vehicle registration plate.
 According to the historian Gaston Deschênes, this event marks the start of a new period of attempts to reinterpret the meaning of the motto in the mainstream media of Canada.

 On February 4, 1978, Robert Goyette signed an article entitled "Car owners argue over motto" in The Montreal Star.
 This article attracted the attention of a reader, Hélène Pâquet, a granddaughter of Taché who replied on February 15 in an open letter entitled Je me souviens.
 It reads in part:

-The lily refers to France while the rose refers to England, both relating to the floral emblems of the nations.
+The passage refers to the fleur-de-lis and the Tudor rose, as the floral emblems of France and England respectively.
 The idea that the motto had a lesser known second part spread widely.
 This new piece of information had a long life in the media before it was investigated by Deschênes in 1992.

 When Deschênes contacted Hélène Pâquet in 1992, she was unable to specify the origin of text she quoted in her letter.
-Her statements were not conformable to those of her father, Lieutenant-Colonel Étienne-Théodore Pâquet Jr., who on March 3, 1939, wrote in a letter to John Samuel Bourque, Tâché's son-in-law, and Minister of Public Works, that "the one who synthesized in three words the history and traditions of our race deserves to be recognized" as much as Routhier and Lavallée who composed the "O Canada".
+Her statements were not conformable to those of her father, Lieutenant-Colonel Étienne-Théodore Pâquet Jr., who on March 3, 1939, wrote in a letter to John Samuel Bourque, Tâché's son-in-law, and Minister of Public Works, that "the one who synthesized in three words the history and traditions of our race deserves to be recognized" as much as Routhier and Lavallée who composed "O Canada".